arminzou/software-engineering-knowledge-base/docs/fundamentals/networking.md

     2. Look for the longest matching prefix in the routing table
     3. Forward the packet to the next hop or directly to the destination
     4. If no match is found, send to the default gateway (if configured)

+!!! info "Learn More"
+For a detailed explanation of how routing works across the entire internet, including the postal system analogy, autonomous systems, and routing protocols, see [How Internet Routing Works](routing-deep-dive.md).

 #### Default gateways